 - Strengthen 30 local farming communities;

 The Fine Chocolate Industry Association (FCIA) links to a global network of experts and consumer touchpoints.

 The United States Agency of International Development is funding 50% of TSIRO activities.
 It has a long track record of public-private partnerships and scalable development programs.

 CRS brings its climate-smart agriculture, value chain development, and community engagement experience.

-Beyond Good has Madagascar-specific experience and links to the U.S. and European markets.
+Beyond Good sources Madagascar cacao, produces its chocolate bars in Antananarivo, and links to the U.S. and European markets.

-Guittard is a long-term partner of Åkesson’s Organic with expertise in flavor development as well as community outreach.
+Guittard is a long-term partner of Åkesson’s Organic with expertise in flavor development and community outreach.

 Åkesson’s Organic will develop a vocational training center to support adults and youth with a focus on women, nutrition, and literacy.

 Heirloom Cacao Preservation Fund will identify tree species and farmers interested in and capable of growing cacao varietals to be designated and scaled up.

 Sahanala strives to enhance the activities of farmers by providing them with the necessary elements for responsible farming and thus obtaining quality products.